markteicher/DRAGOS-OT-Splunk-App/README.md

 Dragos continuously analyzes OT assets, communications, and threats without disrupting industrial processes.
 The platform is engineered to operate safely in sensitive environments where availability, safety, and reliability are paramount.

-The **Dragos OT Security for Splunk App** is a single Splunk application that ingests telemetry, alerts, detections, asset inventory, network activity, and threat intelligence from a Dragos platform using the **Dragos REST API**.
+The **Dragos OT Security for Splunk App** is a single Splunk application that leverages an easy to use Splunk Setup Wizard to provide operational telemetry, alerts, detections, asset inventory, network activity, and threat intelligence from a Dragos platform using the **Dragos REST API**.

 Data is ingested into a user-specified Splunk index and assigned explicit sourcetypes per dataset.
 All data is stored in **raw JSON format** .